projectmesa/mesa/docs/migration_guide.md

 - The `Model._advance_time()` method is removed.
 This now happens automatically.

 #### Replacing Schedulers with AgentSet functionality
-The whole Time module in Mesa is deprecated, and all schedulers are being replaced with AgentSet functionality and the internal `Model.steps` counter.
+The whole Time module in Mesa is deprecated and will be removed in Mesa 3.1.
+All schedulers should be replaced with AgentSet functionality and the internal `Model.steps` counter.
 This allows much more flexibility in how to activate Agents and makes it explicit what's done exactly.

 Here's how to replace each scheduler: